ShawnZhong/libtraceio/README.md

-# FuncTrace
+# IOTrace

-A simple function and IO tracer for C++.
+A simple function and IO tracer

 ## Usage